algos-soft/springvaadin/README.txt

 implementazione di quella interfaccia, la classe concreta viene creata.
 Se c'è più di un'implementazione dell'interfaccia richiesta, si ottiene: 'expected single matching bean'

-Gle eventi vengono gestiti da @EventListener (che mi sembra uno sviluppo di @Observes)
+Gli eventi vengono gestiti da @EventListener (che mi sembra uno sviluppo di @Observes)

     The model is an interface defining the data to be displayed or otherwise acted upon in the user interface.
     The view is a passive interface that displays data (the model) and routes user commands (events) to the presenter to act upon that data.